kuzzleio/documentation/src/sdk-reference/js/6/getting-started/node-js/index.md

 Your `subscribe.js` app is now running and monitoring any documents that match the filter, specifically documents that have a `license` field that is equals to `'B'`.

-Now in another terminal, launch the `create.js` file that we created in the previous section.
+Now in another terminal, launch the `create.js` file that you created in the previous section.

 ```bash
 node create.js